gabkrenzer/fast-ion-descriptors/README.md

 M3GNet simulations are then run for all the candidates and more.
 The data is stored in `stoich.csv`.
 The results are investigated in `3ac_candidates_investigation.ipynb`.

 ## B. Direct correlations
-M3GNet simulations were finally ran for all the materials in the PhononDB database by Kasper Tolborg \(`data_kasper_full.csv`\).
+M3GNet simulations were finally run for all the materials in the PhononDB database by Kasper Tolborg \(`data_kasper_full.csv`\).
 Direct correlations between phonon descriptors and diffusivity are investigated in `3b_firect_correlations.ipynb`.

 # Appendices